 \section{Introduction}

-Engineering design is a complex and creative exercise \cite{soria_zurita_survey_2017, song_toward_2020, song_when_2021, xu_adaptation_2024, xu_mind_2025} that involves innovative ideation, critical thinking, technical analysis, and iterative problem solving.
+Engineering design is a complex, creative exercise \cite{soria_zurita_survey_2017, song_toward_2020, song_when_2021, xu_adaptation_2024, xu_mind_2025} involving innovative ideation, critical thinking, technical analysis, and iterative problem solving.
 It also requires designers to make tradeoffs in their search for solutions, balancing between exploration and exploitation in the design space \cite{march_exploration_1991, tabeau_exploration_2017, okamoto_proposal_2022}.
-Exploration often requires designers to look for solutions that are original and novel, exemplified by design activities like ideation and brainstorming \cite{march_exploration_1991, gupta_interplay_2006}.
-In contrast, exploitation emphasizes the refinement of existing details and making choices towards greater efficiency; this mindset often becomes important during design validation and iterative prototyping \cite{march_exploration_1991, gupta_interplay_2006}.
+Exploration targets original, novel solutions, exemplified by design activities like ideation and brainstorming \cite{march_exploration_1991, gupta_interplay_2006}, whereas exploitation refines existing concepts and prioritizes efficiency, especially during validation and prototyping \cite{march_exploration_1991, gupta_interplay_2006}.
 Artificial Intelligence (AI) technologies present new opportunities for engineers and designers to achieve improved productivity in both exploration and exploitation \cite{song_when_2021, xu_adaptation_2024}.

-Generative AI can substantially support design exploration by rapidly providing an abundance of feasible design solutions, usually significantly more than what would be possible with human effort alone, further highlighting the importance of the subsequent design selection and exploitation process to materialize those innovations \cite{oh_deep_2019, zhu_generative_2022, zhu_generative_2023, kim_effect_2023}.
-Engineers and designers, restricted by limited time and resources, will need to use their expertise and judgment to select a smaller group of candidate designs for further validation and prototyping \cite{wallace_methods_1995, gembarski_making_2021}.
-Therefore, the ability to judge the quality of designs, especially when presented with numerous options, is critical for the successful implementation of generative design tools \cite{hong_generative_2023, chen_how_2025, fang_generative_2025}.
+Generative AI can substantially support design exploration by rapidly providing an abundance of feasible design solutions, far beyond what would be possible with human effort alone, further highlighting the importance of the subsequent design selection and exploitation process to materialize those innovations \cite{oh_deep_2019, zhu_generative_2022, zhu_generative_2023, kim_effect_2023}.
+Engineers and designers, restricted by limited time and resources, must use their expertise and judgment to down-select candidate designs for further validation and prototyping \cite{wallace_methods_1995, gembarski_making_2021}.
+Therefore, the ability to judge design quality, especially when presented with numerous options, is critical for the successful implementation of generative design tools \cite{hong_generative_2023, chen_how_2025, fang_generative_2025}.